A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Applications of the unified framework

+To further investigate the numerical performance of the SCIO estimation, we compare it with SLasso, gLasso, CLIME and D-trace.
+While the SLasso is tuning-free, we implement a five folds cross-validation procedure to select the tuning parameter $\lambda$ for all other methods.
+The tuning parameter $\lambda$ is selected from 50 different values by minimizing the quadratic loss

+where $\bOme$ is computed based on the training sample and $\hbSig$ is the sample covariance matrix of the test sample.
+To alleviate the bias of $\ell_1$ penalty, we also include the relaxed version \citep{meinshausen2006high, hastie2020best} of the estimator where a two-stage refitted estimator is obtained based on the support of the original estimator.
+These estimators are denoted by SLasso-R, gLasso-R, CLIME-R, D-trace-R and SCIO-R. Table \ref{tab2} presents the estimation error for dimensions $p=100,200,400$ based on 100 replications.
+From the simulation results of Table \ref{tab1} and Table \ref{tab2}, we can conclude that SCIO enjoys comparable statistical convergence rates with superior computational efficiency in comparison to existing methods.

-Next we conduct some simulations to illustrate these results.
+Next we conduct some simulations to illustrate the developed theoretical results.
 Firstly, in order to show that the irrepresentable condition is not necessary, we revisit the diamond graph example in \cite{ravikumar2011high} and consider a block precision matrix:

 where

 and $\rho \in (-1/\sqrt{2},1/\sqrt{2})$ which ensures the positive definiteness of the covariance matrix.
 The irrepresentable condition of the graphical Lasso \citep{ravikumar2011high} holds for $|\rho|<(\sqrt{2}-1)/2$ and the irrepresentable conditions in \cite{liu2015fast} and \cite{meinshausen2006high} require that $|\rho|<1/2$.